 The 1,4 dioxane investigation described in the “North End Monitoring and Response Action” section of this website is considered part of the overall remedy and will also continue until the same drinking water, background or ambient standards are achieved.

 Hundreds of entities transported waste to Lowry Landfill, including private businesses, municipalities, and state and federal agencies.
-Under the terms of a settlement, those entities paid into a trust fund that is now being used to fund the work at Lowry Landfill, and to reimburse the EPA, CDPHE, and TCHD for their work at the site.
+Under the terms of a settlement, those entities paid into a trust fund that is now being used to fund the work at Lowry Landfill, and to reimburse the EPA, CPDHE and the local health department for their work at the site.

 The Site never accepted any unexploded ordnance from the former Lowry Bombing and Gunnery Range, the Rocky Mountain Arsenal or any other military facilities.
 The only wastes accepted from the former nuclear weapons facility at Rocky Flats were non-radioactive solvents and construction debris.

 There is no current human health risk at Lowry Landfill because nobody is being exposed to site-related contamination.
-Because wastes will remain on the Lowry Landfill site, the EPA by law conducts mandatory five-year reviews to ensure all containment activities are working as designed.
+Because wastes will remain on the Lowry Landfill site, the EPA, by law, conducts mandatory five-year reviews to ensure all containment activities are working as designed.
 The EPA determined the remedy at the Site to be protective of human health and the environment in each of the FYRs until 2017.
-While the EPA initially deferred a finding of protectiveness in the In the 2017 review so they could collect additional data and do further technical analyses, in 2021, the EPA issued an amendment to the review and determined that the remedy at the Site is “short-term protective” of human health and the environment.
-For additional information about the 2017 FYR Addendum, please go here.
+The EPA determined the remedy at the Site to be protective of human health and the environment in its most recent Five-Year Review that was published in early 2022.
+For additional information about the 2022 FYR Addendum, please go here.